N.B. Speculative post, feedback especially welcome.

 Gurri predicted that the masses would become cynical about government, and I reckon they have.
 But I didn’t expect this third group: the highly-educated, information-savvy bloggers and economists, who have pushed back against government policy in real time.
 I didn’t think reading these kinds of sources would make me cynical about government, but they have, which seems obvious in hindsight.

 Although the public can see government incompetence like never before, there is no replacement ideology at the ready for them.
 It’s tempting to think that this constellation of blogs and thinkers on the internet can help.
-But these individuals can’t be put in charge, writes Scott Alexander, because politics and power would change to calculations they’d need to make; they’d have to try to hold onto their job instead of focusing on being right.
+But these individuals can’t be put in charge, writes Scott Alexander, because politics and power would change the calculations they’d need to make; they’d have to try to hold onto their job instead of focusing on being right.

 Better ways of governing can’t just be about getting ‘the right people’ into power, then.
 Alexander makes his peace with it in that post, suggesting that power-conscious officials who are mediocre are perhaps the best we can hope for.
 I’m sure there are ways that government can adopt the methods of these internet thinkers, like prediction markets, but there are serious political limits to some of those methods even if someone who believes in them gets elected.